getodk/docs/odk2-src/hope-study-intro.rst

 .. note::
   The Hope Study application (and all other Data Management Applications provided in these docs) come with a full copy of the Application Designer they were developed in.

 After you have have downloaded the application, you can set it up according to the :doc:`Application Designer setup <app-designer-setup>` instructions.
-Similarly You can push the application to your device using the :ref:`build-app-pushing` instructions.
+Similarly, you can push the application to your device using the :ref:`build-app-pushing` instructions.

 .. _hope-study-intro-tour: